juagargi/scion/tools/hummbwtester/README.md

 up while continuously sending.

 Pong probes do not contribute to the configured payload bandwidth and retain their independent no-catch-up schedule.
-A pacing tick that leaves its schedule behind increments `hummbwtester_client_pacing_overrun_total`, records its lateness in `hummbwtester_client_pacing_delay_seconds`, and contributes to the rate-limited `Pacing schedule behind` log message.
+A pacing tick that leaves its schedule behind contributes to the rate-limited `Pacing schedule behind` log message.
 A request that exceeds its RTT deadline increments `hummbwtester_client_pong_lost_total`, but a later reply is still accepted for latency and remote receive/loss statistics.
 Such replies also increment